zchsh/paper-mini-gen/NOTES.md

 - Could there be an option to remove these interior voids?
 Option to remove them completely could make sense.
 - Another way to implement this option, more manual maybe a separate thing, would be manual removal of specific shapes, eg by clicking on them and having them change colour
 - Possible first cut option... a given polygon is made up of many REGIONS.
 Group the regions of a given polygon based on whether they overlap - any overlapping regions should be placed in a single group.
 Determining overlap might be done with a "minowski diff"? <https://sourceforge.net/p/jsclipper/wiki/documentation/#clipperlibclipperminkowskidiff>.
 In longer form, running an intersection of the two regions, and then determining whether the intersection has a surface area greater than zero might be another option.
 Once you have a group of overlapping regions, then determine the surface area of each region, with <https://sourceforge.net/p/jsclipper/wiki/documentation/#clipperlibjsareaofpolygon>.
 Finally, sort by surface area, and keep only the region with the largest surface area.

+#### Image resizing performance

+- [ ] Image resize performance
+  - Image resize should only need to happen once, on upload
+  - Currently happens every time a raster-related setting is changed
+  - Incidentally... maybe resized image would be efficient to embed into the SVG?
+Could potentially debounce the actual image data resizing, while immediately updating the display image size.

 #### Consider alternate approach to centering traced shapes